 - Length of Stick: The 4 sticks fit nicely strapped to a pack and are easy to handle with one hand while setting up.
 They area good length that doesn’t get caught on branches above my head or jab me in the backside.

 Backpack: As you add more gear you need a larger back to carry it.
 I bought an Alps Outdoorz Trail Blazer 3 years back and it is still holding strong.
-I wrote an in depth review if you want to know more about the Trail Blazer pack.
 At 2,500 cubic inches it has more than enough room for my gear and clothes.
 Pair that with the strap downs for a bow or gun, attached rain fly, and ample side pockets make this pack a great option for any deer hunter.

 Merino Base Layers: Switching to merino wool base layers has been the number one factor in me being able to stay out in the stand longer.
 I am a merino fan and will be to the day I die!
 A natural fiber that keeps you warm, cool, and doesn’t stink.
 It is well worth the investment and now looking back would give the advice of buying merino base layers before purchasing any other type of clothing.